wheeler-microfluidics/dstat-interface-mrbox/README.markdown

 * seaborn (0.7.0)—Makes prettier plots if available

 ### Mac OS X
-The easiest way to get most of the necessary requirements to run dstat-interface is using [Homebrew](http://brew.sh):
+The easiest way to get most of the necessary requirements to run dstat-interface-mrbox is using [Homebrew](http://brew.sh):

 	brew tap homebrew/python
 	brew update